MohAli2106/Serverless-Image-Processing-with-S3-and-Lambda/README.md

 # 🖼️ Serverless Image Processing Application

 A robust serverless application that automatically processes images uploaded to AWS S3 using Lambda functions.
-The application provides automatic image resizing and watermarking capabilities, demonstrating a practical implementation of serverless architecture.
+The application provides automatic image resizing and watermarking capabilities, demon[...]

 ## 🎯 Features